 Oestrogen production can be stopped permanently by removing the ovaries surgically (oophorectomy) or giving radiotherapy to the ovaries.
 Ovarian treatments are only suitable for women who have not yet reached menopause.

 Progestins are artificial forms of the female hormone progesterone.
-They are sometimes used for women with secondary breast cancer.
+They are sometimes used for women with metastatic breast cancer.
 The most common progestins are megestrol acetate (Megace®) and medroxyprogesterone (Provera®).
 Progestins are given as a tablet.